Winnrman/tasks-app/README.md

 ## Description
 This is a simple task management app that allows users to create, read, update, and delete tasks.
 The app is built using React, and is fully responsive.

+## Patch Notes
+- Added terminal and settings to the navbar (e116d19)

 ## Features
 - Create, read and delete tasks
 - Create, read and delete projects